kevinhuads/rshiny-datascience-viz-lab/README.md

 Interactive R Shiny application that illustrates core data science and applied mathematics topics through narrative explanations and interactive visualisations.

-The app is organised as an "interactive blog" and covers nine themes: clustering, regression, natural language processing, time series, probability and hypothesis testing, optimisation, epidemiology, Monte Carlo simulation and Markov chains.
-The emphasis is on intuition, visual storytelling and connections to real datasets.
+The app is organised as an "interactive blog" and covers various themes: clustering, regression, natural language processing, time series, probability and hypothesis testing, optimisation, epidemiology, Monte Carlo simulation and Markov chains.
+The emphasis is on intuition, visual storytelling, interactivity and connections to real datasets.

 ---